studio-releaf/releaf-legal/terms_en.md

 - Specific results from using the App
 - That the App will work on all devices

-**Health Disclaimer:** Re-Leaf provides information for educational and motivational purposes only.
+**Health Disclaimer:** Fovabera provides information for educational and motivational purposes only.
 It is not medical advice.
 Quitting smoking can have side effects.
 Consult your doctor.

 ## 10. Limitation of Liability